A living style guide for misterburton.com.

 Touch Targets

 Primary interactive elements such as navigation buttons (menu toggle, flag toggle) and audio controls meet or exceed the recommended 44x44 pixel minimum touch target size.
-The design balances accessibility with visual aesthetics, ensuring adequate tap areas while maintaining the intended visual hierarchy.
+The design balances accessibility with visual aesthetics, giving each control enough tap area without disrupting the layout.

 RTL Language Support